csecht/draw_yolo_obb/README.md

 py -m draw-yolo-obb
 ```

 The script will load a sample image at startup.
 Use the `Load new image file` button on the YOLO OBB Control window to select any JPEG or PNG file.
-For ease of navigation, it is most convenient to copy images that you want to annotate into the program's downloaded `images` folder.
+For ease of navigation, it is most convenient to copy images that you want to annotate into the repository's downloaded `images` folder.

 If your image has a corresponding YOLO labels .txt file used for object detection, then you can copy it into the `labels` folder.
 When the image file is loaded, you are given the option to view those object boxes.
 For viewing, labels files, using relative coordinates, can be either in the standard Ultralytics YOLO object detection format (class_index x_center y_center width height) or in the YOLO OBB format (class_index x1 y1 x2 y2 x3 y3 x4 y4).